medeirosvictor/GitHubUserSearch/README.md

-# GitHub Users
+# GitHub User Search

-This is a implementation of the GitHub Api with AngularJS (1.x), for searching users.
+Simple implementation of the GitHub Api for searching users (I needed it lol)

 https://medeirosvictor.github.io/GitHubUserSearch/

-## TO DO

-Improve display of information.

-Improve search form/method (optional fields and such).
+latest update wip: Migrated from Angular 1 to ReactJS (2025)